 A GoChip loop is always broadcasting a time.
 When a chip crosses the timing loop, it records the time that is being broadcast by the loop.
 In normal operation, this is the time of day.

-When the racer triggers the start wand that is connected to the activator by a freeze time cable, the timing loop starts broadcasting the time the start wand was triggered.
+When an impulse is recorded on the freeze time cable, the timing loop starts broadcasting the time of that impulse instead of the time of day.
 Any chip that crosses the timing loop will record the “frozen” time, instead of the actual time.
 After ten seconds, the loop returns to broadcasting the actual time of day.

 Setting up a Freeze Time Cable